ucbepic/docetl/README.md

-# docetl
+# DocETL

-docetl is a powerful tool for creating and executing data processing pipelines using LLMs.
+DocETL is a powerful tool for creating and executing data processing pipelines using LLMs.
 It allows you to define complex data operations in a YAML configuration file and execute them efficiently.

 ## Table of Contents